OlleMattsson/yijing/src/static/iching.md

 taken at once.
 Deliberate obstruction of this sort does not vanish of its own accord.
 Judgment and punishment are required to deter or obviate it.
 However, it is important to proceed in the right way.
-The hexagram combines Li, clarity, and Chên, excitement.
-Li is yielding, Chên is hard.
+The hexagram combines Li, clarity, and ChÃªn, excitement.
+Li is yielding, ChÃªn is hard.
 Unqualified hardness and excitement would be too violent in meting out punishment;
 unqualified clarity and gentleness would be too weak.
 The two together create the just measure.
 It is of moment that the man who makes the decisions (represented